reconhub/reconhub.github.io/_posts/2016-10-04-incidence-beta.md

 ---
 title: Beta version of incidence available!
-subtitle: The new RECON package incidence is coming together - try the beta version.
+subtitle: New RECON package <it>incidence</it> is coming out soon - try the beta version.
 bigimg: /img/big_epi_image.jpg
 ---

+## What does it do?

 *incidence* provides tools for incidence computation, visualisation, and modelling.
 Currently available features include: